 If you don’t know your true worth and live with the core belief that you are not good enough, you will assume that you cannot trust yourself to get anything right.

 This will commonly cause the following behaviours as typical signs of low self-worth:

 If your self-worth is low, if you feel worthless, you will strive to “create” or increase your worth by gaining other people's approval.

 You are pleased with yourself if your boss, your family or the random person on the street think you are clever, hard-working, attractive, or successful.
 You beat yourself up if they don’t recognise your efforts to impress them.

-The pursuit of external approval to gain a temporary, volatile sense of worth produces the following behaviour patterns which are all extremely common signs of low self-worth:
+The pursuit of external approval to gain a temporary, volatile sense of worth produces the following behaviour patterns which are all universal signs of low self-worth:

-If you lack self-worth, you will tend to constantly compare yourself to others.
+If you lack self-worth, you will tend to compare yourself to others.